Skip to content

 } catch (SQLException e3) {

-// throw an [ElectionsException]
+// returns a [ElectionsException]

 return new ElectionsException(code, e3);